rimpi1612/Solidity_Smart-Contract/README.md

 #### Test the contract

-In the `Deploy` tab in Remix, deploy the contract to your local Ganache chain by connecting to `Injected Web3` and ensuring MetaMask is pointed to `localhost:8545`.
+In the `Deploy` tab in Remix, deploy the contract to our local Ganache chain by connecting to `Injected Web3` and ensuring MetaMask is pointed to `localhost:8545`.

-You will need to fill in the constructor parameters with your designated `employee` addresses.
+we will need to fill in the constructor parameters with our designated `employee` addresses.

 Test the `deposit` function by sending various values.
-Keep an eye on the `employee` balances as you send different amounts of Ether to the contract and ensure the logic is executing properly.
+Keep an eye on the `employee` balances as we send different amounts of Ether to the contract and ensure the logic is executing properly.

 ![Remix Testing](Images/remix-test.png)

 ### Level Two: The `TieredProfitSplitter` Contract

-In this contract, rather than splitting the profits between Associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).
+In this contract, rather than splitting the profits between Associate-level employees, we will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).

 Using the starter code, within the `deposit` function, perform the following: